skolakoda/teorija-razvoja-igara/15-trigonometrija/40-trig-funkcije.md

 ## Tangent

-There is a mathematical function called the tangent, which can be used to calculate the ratio of y to x:
+There is a mathematical function called the tangent, which can be used to calculate the ratio of `y` to `x`:
 ```
 tan(angle) = y / x
 ```